 Moderation is a human-constructed concept evangelized the whole world over.
 Sack lunch every day, they say!
-Be more like the Euros, they say!
+Be more like the French, they say!
 8 raw almonds is a lovely, satiating snack, they say!
 FUCK U, GIMME 9 CINNABONS.
-Considering so many people I know struggle with moderation AND the average person has credit card debt and nothing saved for retirement, perhaps we should question the very tenants of moderation.
+Considering so many people I know struggle with moderation AND the average person has credit card debt and nothing saved for retirement, perhaps we should question the very tenets of moderation.
 Something isn’t working here.
 Does a better guide exist for us?
-Or in the least, is there a way to structuralize moderation without defaulting to the futile slog of daily temperance?
+Or at the least, is there a way to structuralize moderation without defaulting to the futile slog of daily temperance?

 Take me for example.
 I’m a pretty all-or-nothing gal in lots of ways, particularly when it comes to, ahem, zee nightlife.
 I’m either hibernating in a dark cave or I’m butt-naked and swinging from a lamp post during a San Francisco street rave.
 I am either sober as a subzero wind or I am down at the local watering hole, twelve scotches deep and on the hunt for a fistfight.
 Many of my friends are like this (to a lesser degree), and maybe you are too.
 I actually think it’s somewhat normal.

 If this is so, then we must explore a method for saving that aligns with who we really are as humans, and not some model of who we should be.
 To deny the seasonal nature of humanness seems like a set-up for failure.
 I don’t know ’bout you, but I’d rather eat turnip juice and chicken breast as lean and pale as Keira Knightley’s titty for a week if that meant I could hoover down fries for every meal the following week.
-Unfortunately, that’s not a viable option, but since colon health is not a factor in money management, could we potentially apply our desire to lock it down sometimes and let loose during others to a successful savings routine?
+Unfortunately, that’s not a viable option for what we put inside our bodies, but since colon health is not a factor in money management, could we potentially apply our desire to lock it down sometimes and let loose during others to a successful savings routine?